 - They don’t really need it.
 Frontline workers, by nature of their jobs, work together.
 Because they are literally face-to-face when they collaborate, they don’t need a chat solution while they’re working to do their jobs.
 This is completely different from remote workers, whose only way of working together is via digital comms channels.

-- There are serious legal risks if you open up P2P messaging for your entire deskless workforce.
+- There are legal risks if you give P2P messaging to your deskless workforce.
 It is much harder, if not impossible, to monitor individual messages between workers.
 This opens up more chances for harassment and can potentially create psychologically unsafe workplaces.

-- Constant notifications are distracting…and that’s dangerous in industries like manufacturing or logistics.
-We’d argue this is another reason to consider an employee app for deskless workers rather than relying on email.
+- Constant notifications are distracting.
+And distractions are incredibly dangerous in industries like manufacturing or logistics.
+We’d argue this is another reason to consider an employee app for deskless workers rather than relying on email communication.
 Apps let you select what content gets a notification, so you can limit workplace distractions.

 What Employee Communication Tools Do Frontline Workers Actually Need?

-To choose the right employee comms tool for your deskless workforce, you should start by examining what these employees have access to in the first place.
-We recommend doing an internal comms audit at least once a year.
+To choose the right employee comms tool for your deskless workforce, you should start by examining what these employees have access to.
+We recommend doing an internal comms audit at least once a year since your tools and systems are constantly changing.
 This will help you see what messages and channels frontline workers have access to today compared to what they should be receiving.

 Our clients have all gone the mobile employee app route for employee communication because:

-- Their deskless employees don’t have access to an Intranet.
+- Their deskless employees don’t have access to a mobile intranet.

 - They rely heavily on shared workstations, tablets, or old-school bulletin boards for communication.
 These channels don’t provide great analytics to ensure all frontline workers see critical communications.